Hello future Wake Forest students!

 Black band shoes

 The above equipment is mandatory for all members and for every game, so paying dues is a must.
 Fees for veteran members are only $60 unless they need new gear.

-Q: How can I join SOTOGAB, and when do I need to join by?
+How can I join the SOTOGAB, and when do I need to join by?

-A: If you are ready to commit to SOTOGAB please sign the commit form found at:
+If you are ready to commit to the SOTOGAB please sign the commit form found here.

 The form is due by August 1st.

-Note: If you are undecided or still have questions please contact the Recruitment Chair Laura Flynn.
-Her email address is firstname.lastname@example.org and she would be more than happy to discuss anything band or Wake-related!
+Note: If you are undecided or still have questions please contact the Recruitment Chair, Adam Hoxie.
+His email address is email@example.com and he would be more than happy to discuss anything band or Wake-related!